erni27/mob/README.md

 ```

-`mob` is a convenient tool for applying *CQS* / *CQRS*.
+`mob` is a convenient tool for applying *CQS*.

-`mob` also makes it easier to take advantage of domain events.
-Domain events are used to apply side-effects in response to changes within a single domain.
+`mob` also makes it easier to take advantage of any kind of in-process, event-based communication.
+A domain event processing is a great example.

 *Classic way*
 ```go